Laureano Oubiña: Personal life

 Born in Cambados, Oubiña began working in his parents' grocery store at the age of 10, and by 15 was distributing products by van to street hawkers.
 He began his criminal career at the age of 17, at first participating in diesel smuggling with his uncle, and a few months later founding his own black market tobacco company.

 He married Rosa María Otero at the age of 18, and went on to have eight children with her; however, they divorced in 1983.
 After the divorce, he began a relationship with Esther Lago, who had been his secretary, and had an additional three children with her.
 Lago died in a traffic accident on 28 February 2001.

 Arrests and prosecutions

 Early criminal activity

 Oubiña's judicial record dates back to 1978, when he was sentenced to nine months in prison for bribery.
 A few years later, in 1983, he was arrested in Playa de Aro after the discovery of a large cargo of smuggled tobacco.
-Police searched a number of his companies and his personal residence, the Pazo Baión, on the 6th July 1989, where sophisticated telecommunications equipment and a rifle were discovered; less than a year later, on 23 April 1990, he was acquitted on charges of smuggling and illegal possession of firearms, but sentenced to four months for resisting the authorities.
+Police searched a number of his companies and his personal residence, the Pazo Baión, on 6 July 1989, where sophisticated telecommunications equipment and a rifle were discovered; less than a year later, on 23 April 1990, he was acquitted on charges of smuggling and illegal possession of firearms, but sentenced to four months for resisting the authorities.
 However, as he had served more than the sentenced time awaiting trial, he did not go to prison.